bengtmartensson/IrpTransmogrifier/README.md

       }
       Default: WARNING
     --min-leadout
       Threshold for leadout when decoding.
+Default: 20000.0.
     -g, --minrepeatgap
       Minumum gap at end of repetition
       Default: 5000.0
     -o, --output
-      Name of output file (default: stdout).
+      Name of output file.
+Default: stdout.
     -q, --quiet
       Quitest possible operation, typically to be used from scripts.
       Default: false